viswa-coder/DigitalClock/README.md

 ## Components Used
 - Arduino Uno R3
-- 7-segment display
-- Buzzer
+- MultiFunction Shield Consists of 7-Segment Display and Buzzer

 ## Pin Configuration
 - `DISP_LATCH` (Pin 4) - The pin controlling the display latch.